James Fisher Mimic keeping pace with fast-moving digital development

 Shiprepair & Maintenance: 4th Quarter 2019

+The Mimic Condition Monitoring software comprises intelligent software that analyses asset condition, vibration data, performance and efficiency.
+It is designed to provide vessel owners and operators with live decision-making data.
 Briddon believes the Mimic software has important differences with others on the market.
-He says: “While most condition monitoring software systems concentrate on vibration signature monitoring, ultrasound monitoring or oil/fluid analysis, we recognise that condition monitoring starts with numbers.
+He says “Whilst most condition monitoring software systems concentrate on vibration signature monitoring, ultra sound monitoring or oil/fluid analysis, we recognise that condition monitoring starts with numbers.
 By that I mean the numeric outputs from sensors already onboard, recording speeds, loads, pressures, temperatures as well as things like the number of compressors starts and the time taken to move rudders.”

 He points out that modern legislation calls for the collection and monitoring of many forms of data, which can be a complex task.
 Briddon adds, “Mimic software offers the solution to the collection, storage, display, analysis and transfer of that data, added to which we can supply a fully compliant suite of vibration signature monitoring tools along with automated fluid analysis laboratory results.
 The compilation of this data allows the user to identify where problems are emerging, and take mitigating action, all within one system.”

 James Fisher Mimic is part of James Fisher and Sons plc, a leading marine services company, which has a shipping company background through James Fisher Tanker Ships and JF Everard.

 Martin Briddon, engineering and business development manager, JF Mimic.

 JF Mimic condition monitoring software allows the users an easy way to view a range of a data parameters.